trsong/trsong.github.io/_posts/2019-04-30-DailyQuestions.md

 -->

+### Jul 21, 2019 \[Easy\] Maximum Subarray Sum
+---
+> **Question:** You are given a one dimensional array that may contain both positive and negative integers, find the sum of contiguous subarray of numbers which has the largest sum.
+>
+> For example, if the given array is {-2, -5, 6, -2, -3, 1, 5, -6}, then the maximum subarray sum is 7 as sum of [6, -2, -3, 1, 5] = 7
+>
+> Solve this problem with Divide and Conquer as well as DP separately.

 ### Jul 20, 2019 \[Medium\] Cutting a Rod
 ---
 > **Question:** Given a rod of length n inches and an array of prices that contains prices of all pieces of size smaller than n.
 Determine the maximum value obtainable by cutting up the rod and selling the pieces.